-Most businesses send out promotional mailings several times a year, whether they are large-scale hard-copy mailings, mass e-newsletters or personalised letters or emails to a small number of key customers or prospects.
+Most businesses send regular mailings, including e-newsletters, personalised emails to key contacts and posted mailshots.
 Getting the message right helps ensure that you get a positive response.

-A good business mailshot catches readers' attention, maintains their interest and encourages them to take action.
+A good mailing catches readers' attention, captures their interest and encourages them to take action.

 You may want to:

-- What prior knowledge do they have about your product or service?
+- What knowledge do they have about your product or service?

 - Why do they need what you are offering?